Frist Student Service Award

 The awards recognize one faculty member and one staff member for going the extra mile in unwavering dedication to students.
 Any full-time faculty or staff member, except previous winners, is eligible for the award, which includes a $1,000 prize and a plaque.

 Nominations may be submitted using an online form.
 The nomination narrative should differentiate between obligation and service by citing specific examples in which the person being nominated has gone beyond the call of duty to help a student or group of students.
 Past nominations are also considered.

 "Many faculty and staff on our campus fit the criteria for the Frist Award, which helps us identify two individuals who are exemplary of going beyond the norm in extending a helping hand to our students," Chancellor Dan Jones said.

 All nominees are notified that they have been so honored, and a campus committee appointed by the chancellor chooses the two winners.
-Awards are to be presented May 11 at UM's spring commencement ceremony.
+Awards are to be presented May 9 at UM's spring Commencement.